peteGSX/petegsx.github.io/docs/rotary-encoder/overview.rst

   * - DIAG
     - Commented out/disabled
     - Uncomment for continuous output of encoder position to the serial console
+  * - FEEDBACK
+    - Uncommented/enabled
+    - Comment out to disable receiving feedback from the EX-CommandStation device driver

 .. code-block:: cpp